WORLD ECONOMY BERLIN

-Dominik Bausinger has been working in the catering industry for almost 30 years.
-Among other things, with his bar “San Remo Upflamör” in Berlin.
-Together with crowdfunding specialist Konrad Lauten, he is applying for the completely renovated gastronomy at the House of World Cultures in 2018.
-With success: The creative duo has been running the “Weltwirtschaft” at the Tiergarten for almost two years, with a restaurant, beer garden and rooftop kiosk – and a wonderful view of Parliament and the Spree.
-In this interview from our WEISS Magazine No. 5 find out more...
+Dominik Bausinger has been in the restaurant business for almost 30 years.
+Including with his bar "San Remo Upflamör" in Berlin.
+Together with crowdfunding specialist Konrad Lauten, he applied for the completely renovated restaurant at the Haus der Kulturen der Welt in 2018.
+With success: for almost two years, the creative duo has been running the "Weltwirtschaft" at Tiergarten, with a restaurant, beer garden and rooftop kiosk - and a magnificent view of Parliament and the Spree.
+Find out more in this interview from our WEISS Magazine No. 5...

 How would you describe your concept?

-Bausinger: We are an open house and don't just want to serve an elite audience.
-That's why we consciously decided to have more variety: We serve fine à la carte cuisine in the restaurant and really good pizza and snacks in our beer garden.
-We don't actually have to go.
-This is a bit difficult at the moment, but it is a goal that we will work towards again in the near future.
+Bausinger: We are an open house and don't just want to serve an elitist audience.
+That's why we have deliberately opted for more variety: We serve fine à la carte cuisine in the restaurant and really good pizza and snacks in our beer garden.
+We don't really do takeaway.
+That's a bit difficult at the moment, but it's a goal we're working towards again in the near future.
 People have so much space here to sit down and enjoy the atmosphere, a good meal or a drink - if they are allowed to.

-They also serve on KPM porcelain.
-Why did you choose this?
+You also serve on KPM porcelain.
+Why did you decide to decided to do so?

-Bausinger: KPM Berlin is a company with a great tradition that has been producing high-quality tableware and great lines for a long time.
-We chose the LAB series.
-It fits our appearance well.
-Although our building was built in the 1950s, its clear structures still have a certain Bauhaus feel.
+Bausinger: KPM Berlin is a company with a long tradition of producing high-quality tableware and great lines.
+We opted for the LAB series.
+It fits in well with our appearance.
+Although our building was built in the 1950s, it still has a certain Bauhaus feel to it with its clear structures.

 What do you particularly like about KPM?

-Bausinger: We use the KPM pieces for evening service in the restaurant or at smaller events.
+Bausinger: We use the KPM pieces for evening service in the restaurant or for smaller events.
 The plates are very simple.
-Dishes can be beautifully presented on it.
+Dishes can be beautifully presented on them.

 Do you have a style tip for us?

-Bausinger: We keep it minimalistic, don't have tablecloths, but we like to set accents.
-This could be a glass that is out of line or a vase.
-Due to small differences in style, the KPM tableware becomes more important again.
+Bausinger: We keep it minimalist, we don't have tablecloths, but we like to set accents.
+This could be a glass that stands out or a vase.
+Small breaks in style also make the KPM tableware stand out again.

-Bausinger: The LAB series in particular appeals to people who are not particularly familiar with classic services.
-Everyone who has anything to do with design and aesthetics - and there are quite a few of them at the House of World Cultures - is impressed by it.
+Bausinger: The LAB series in particular also appeals to people who are not so familiar with classic services.
+Everyone who has anything to do with design and aesthetics - and there are quite a few of them at the House of World Cultures - is taken with it.